Teeth Straightening Surgery: How It Works, Costs, Benefits & More

 Jaw Surgery

-During your surgery, your surgeon will:
+During your surgery, your surgeon will do the following:

-- Place you under general anesthesia so you are fully unconscious for the procedure
+- Place you under general anesthesia, so you are fully unconscious for the procedure.

 If your jawbone is not dense enough to support the surgery, your surgeon may also graft bone from other parts of your body to your jaws during this process.